MLZ is a cooperation between:

 Insrumentscheme STRESS-SPEC Insrumentscheme STRESS-SPEC

-In response to the development of new materials and the application of materials and components in new technologies the direct measurement, calculation and evaluation of textures and residual stresses has gained worldwide significance in recent years.
+In response to the development of new materials and the application of materials and components in new technologies, the direct measurement, calculation, and evaluation of textures and residual stresses has gained worldwide significance in recent years.

-The set-up utilises three different monochromators: Ge (511), bent silicon Si (400) and pyrolitic graphite PG(002).
-This selection of monochromators and the possibility to vary automatically the take-off angles from 2θM = 35º to 110º allows to find a good compromise between resolution and intensity for each measuring problem.
+The set-up utilises three different monochromators: Ge(511), bent silicon Si(400), and pyrolitic graphite PG(002).
+This selection of monochromators and the possibility to automatically vary the take-off angles from 2θM = 35º to 110º allows us to find a good compromise between resolution and intensity for each measuring problem.

-The gauge volume defining optical system of primary and secondary slits is designed with regard to reproducibility of geometrical alignment and sturdiness.
-Instead of the slits a set of radial collimators is available to define the gauge volume.
-Samples can be aligned using theodolites and a camera system.
-In addition, the possibility to scan surfaces of components offline using a CMM scanner is available at STRESS-SPEC.
+The gauge volume defining optical system of primary and secondary slits is designed with regard to the reproducibility of geometrical alignment and sturdiness.
+Instead of the slits, a set of radial collimators is available to define the gauge volume.

-Typical Applications
+Typical applications

 Residual stress analysis [1]